ofallonlabs/saeedmirshekari/_src/blog/data-science-mentorship-5-step-onboarding-with-omentors.md

 ---
 layout: blog_base.njk
 title: "Data Science Mentorship: 5-Step Onboarding with O'Mentors"
-description: "\"Discover a seamless onboarding process for your 1-on-1 data science mentorship on O'Mentors.
+description: Discover a seamless onboarding process for your 1-on-1 data science mentorship on O'Mentors.
 Sign up, share your LinkedIn, detail your background and goals, then apply to mentors.
-Unleash your potential with personalized guidance on your journey to success.\""
 meta_title: "Data Science Mentorship: 5-Step Onboarding with O'Mentors"
-meta_description: "\"Discover a seamless onboarding process for your 1-on-1 data science mentorship on O'Mentors.
+meta_description: Discover a seamless onboarding process for your 1-on-1 data science mentorship on O'Mentors.
 Sign up, share your LinkedIn, detail your background and goals, then apply to mentors.
-Unleash your potential with personalized guidance on your journey to success.\""
 author: Saeed Mirshekari
 date: 2024-02-23T15:16:46.751Z
 tags: